-banking parents are global entities like Western peers.
+banking parents are global entities, just like their Western peers.

 "CMB Leasing is owned by China Merchants Bank, an international bank with worldwide branches.
 We have diverse funding," said Zhang Tianyi, CMB Leasing's shipping finance manager, at a Marine Money session.